 Eugenia Wu is an Associate Professor of Business Administration and a Ben L. Fryrear Faculty Fellow at the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.
 Eugenia’s research examines consumers’ emotions and social beliefs, with particular attention to how these inner states influence consumer behaviors, and how marketers can manage these states in order to encourage specific outcomes.
 Her work has appeared in the Journal of Consumer Research and the Journal of Marketing Research.
-Eugenia also serves on the editorial review boards for the Journal of Consumer Research and the Journal of Marketing Research, and is a member of the Association for Consumer Research and the Society for Consumer Psychology.
+Eugenia serves on the editorial review boards for the Journal of Consumer Research, the Journal of Marketing Research, and the Journal of Consumer Psychology; she is also a member of the Association for Consumer Research and the Society for Consumer Psychology.
 Prior to joining the University of Pittsburgh, Eugenia was an Assistant Professor of Marketing at Cornell University.
 Her teaching experience includes Consumer Behavior, Marketing Management, and Marketing Design and Analysis.

 Awards and Honors

 - CBA Student Impact Award, 2020, 2021, 2022, and 2023